 - What should you choose: Gold ETF or Silver ETF?

 Gold ETFs allow investors to invest in gold without physically holding it.
-They represent real gold stored in secure vaults.
+They represent physical gold stored in secure vaults.
 Their prices change based on the market value of gold.
-You can buy and sell them on the stock exchange, just like shares.
+You can buy and sell them on the , stock exchange just like shares.
 Each Gold ETF unit usually equals one gram or a fraction of a gram of gold.
+Each Gold ETF unit usually represents one gram or a fraction of a gram of gold.

 Pros and cons of Gold ETFs